rharinath26/nhanes-diabetes-hypertension-analysis/final_whitepaper.md

 ## Abstract

-Cardiometabolic diseases like diabetes and hypertension remain leading causes of morbidity in the United States, with profound disparities across racial and ethnic lines.
-Traditional public health guidelines often apply a "one-size-fits-all" approach to prevention.
-This study leverages machine learning on National Health and Nutrition Examination Survey (NHANES) data (n=11,933) to disentangle the complex web of biological, behavioral, and socioeconomic risk factors.

-Our analysis, driven by **Permutation Feature Importance** for **Random Forest** models and validated by rigorous stability checks, reveals distinct patterns of risk factor importance. **HbA1c** emerges as the universal, perfectly stable predictor for diabetes (Rank #1 across all racial groups).
-For hypertension, **Systolic Blood Pressure** demonstrates perfect stability as the top predictor across all populations. **Sedentary Behavior (sitting time)** and **Income-to-Poverty Ratio** rank among the top predictors and demonstrate high stability in Random Forest models, indicating these behavioral and socioeconomic factors operate through non-linear interactions that ensemble methods capture reliably.
-These findings suggest that while biological markers (HbA1c, Systolic BP) are universally stable predictors, behavioral and socioeconomic factors require non-linear modeling approaches to reveal their true importance.
+Health disparities in diabetes and hypertension persist across racial groups in the United States, yet prevention strategies remain largely uniform.
+This project develops a machine learning framework to identify population-specific risk factors using National Health and Nutrition Examination Survey (NHANES) data from 11,933 participants.
+I built Random Forest classifiers achieving 89.6% ROC-AUC for diabetes and 83.4% for hypertension overall, then applied permutation importance analysis validated across 10 bootstrap trials to quantify race-specific risk patterns.
+A key finding is that biological markers (HbA1c, Systolic BP) contribute universal predictive power across all populations, while socioeconomic and behavioral factors show dramatic variation.
+For Black and Mexican American populations, poverty is 4-115× more important than BMI and ranks #2-3 across conditions, accounting for 11-23% of preventable risk.
+For Non-Hispanic Whites, smoking is 1.6-56× more important than BMI, ranking #3-4 and contributing 8-13% of risk.
+These findings suggest a precision prevention approach: universal screening for clinical markers, combined with population-targeted interventions addressing poverty for Black/Mexican American communities and smoking cessation for White populations.

 ---

 ## 1. Introduction

 ### Background
 Diabetes and hypertension are not equal-opportunity diseases.
-Non-Hispanic Black adults in our dataset report a hypertension prevalence of 44.3%, compared to ~35% in the general population.
-Similarly, diabetes rates vary from ~7% to over 12% across groups.
+Diabetes rates vary from ~7% to over 12% across groups, whereas hypertension rates vary from ~15% to ~30%.
 While the clinical management of these conditions is well-standardized, *prevention* strategies often lack specificity.
-Does a recommendation to "exercise more" carry the same weight for a Mexican American patient as it does for a Non-Hispanic White patient?
+For example, a recommendation to "exercise more" may not be very helpful to a group where poverty is a much more significant risk factor.

 ### Objective
 The goal of this project is to move beyond simple prevalence statistics.
-By training machine learning models like **Random Forest** and validating them with **stability analysis**, we aim to:
+By training machine learning models like Random Forest and validating them with stability analysis, we aim to:
 1.  **Quantify** the relative importance of modifiable risk factors (diet, activity, smoking, SES) for diabetes and hypertension.
 2.  **Disaggregate** these insights by race/ethnicity to identify population-specific targets for intervention.